-The metaverse is “particularly hard to predict,” says Unity’s AR/VR chief
+The metaverse is ‘particularly hard to predict,’ says Unity’s AR/VR chief

 A good example of that is how we meet in virtual spaces today and these attempts at realistic avatars.
 That’s a great example of something that’s not going to be the way we’re actually doing it in 20 years.

-I have an idea that the metaverse will be something akin to the internet, where there are protocols that allow users people to move back and forth between different virtual spaces in the same way they move between websites.
+I have an idea that the metaverse will be something akin to the internet, where there are protocols that allow users to move back and forth between different virtual spaces in the same way they move between websites.
 My worry is that this vision is not aligned with the interests of the people who will fund this development.

-I think we’re going go through exactly what the Internet went through.”
+I think we’re going to go through exactly what the internet went through.”

 I think nowadays people expect things to be open.
-They’re going to get annoyed, they’re not going to want the world to work like that [closed model], no matter how convenient it is.
+They’re going to get annoyed; they’re not going to want the world to work like that [closed model], no matter how convenient it is.

 If I’m going to pay somebody $600 for some mixed reality wearable that gets me into this world, just experiencing one company’s version of the metaverse is not going to be enough for me.

-In fact, for the sake of innovation you don’t want that, and that’s fine.
-Great innovation, great design, great user experiences, great new types of apps … all of this is happening all over the place right now.
+In fact, for the sake of innovation, you don’t want that, and that’s fine.
+Great innovation, great design, great user experiences, great new types of apps . . . all of this is happening all over the place right now.

 It’s interesting that we have this economic change in how people use content, not apps.
 So everything moved to subscription.
 Adobe Creative Cloud is a subscription, for example, on the software side, but then also Netflix is a subscription, and Hulu and Disney Plus.
 You can see the same thing happening in the games world with Microsoft buying Activision and Sony PlayStation [buying Bungie].
 Both are actively trying to flesh out that streaming [service], because they want to have that really big content library.
 It’s the same kind of strategy we’re seeing with TV shows and movies.